wonsunahn/CS1632_RentACat/README.md

 your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 1. Create screenshots of code coverage stats as shown above.
-Paste the screenshots in the provided ReportTemplate.docx file, covert the docx to a PDF file and submit to GradeScope at the **Exercise 2 Coverage** link.
+Save the screenshots to PNG image format and upload to the respective upload links on **Exercise 2 Coverage** assignment on GradeScope.

 # GradeScope Feedback